K 12 Education Visa Sponsorship Jobs in Washington

 Which visa types are most common for K-12 education roles in Washington?

-The H-1B is the most common work visa for K-12 teachers when the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field.
-The J-1 cultural exchange visa is also widely used, allowing districts to sponsor international teachers through designated exchange programs.
+The H-1B visa is the most common work visa for K-12 teachers when the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field.
+The J-1 visa cultural exchange visa is also widely used, allowing districts to sponsor international teachers through designated exchange programs.
 Some candidates with extraordinary recognition in education may qualify for the O-1 visa, though this is far less common in K-12 settings.

 Which cities in Washington have the most K-12 education visa sponsorship jobs?